ec-k/UnityGlobalHook/README.md

 ## Usage

-1. Create an empty GameObject in your Unity scene (e.g., named "Global Input Manager").
-2. Attach the `GlobalInputHook.cs` script to this GameObject.
+1. Call `GlobalInputHook.StartHooks()` once on Start (anywhare on scripts).
-3. In any other script where you want to receive global input events, subscribe to the static `GlobalInputHook.OnKeyboardEvent` and `GlobalInputHook.OnMouseEvent` actions.
+2. In any other script where you want to receive global input events, subscribe to the static `GlobalInputHook.OnKeyboardEvent` and `GlobalInputHook.OnMouseEvent` actions.

     ```csharp
     using UnityEngine;
     // Don't forget to unsubscribe in OnDisable to prevent memory leaks!
     public class MyInputHandler : MonoBehaviour
     {
-        void OnEnable()
+        void Start()
         {
+            GlobalInputHook.StartHooks();
             GlobalInputHook.OnKeyboardEvent += HandleKeyboardInput;
             GlobalInputHook.OnMouseEvent += HandleMouseInput;
         }

-        void OnDisable()
+        void OnDestroy()
         {
             GlobalInputHook.OnKeyboardEvent -= HandleKeyboardInput;
             GlobalInputHook.OnMouseEvent -= HandleMouseInput;